AP source: Breanna Stewart to be WNBA ambassador this season

 NEW YORK (AP) — Breanna Stewart will be a paid ambassador for the WNBA this season.

-The WNBA will pay Stewart in excess of the roughly $65,000 base salary she would have made with the Storm, according to a person familiar with the details.
-The person spoke to The Associated Press on condition of anonymity on Thursday night because no official announcement has been made.
+The WNBA will pay Stewart in excess of the roughly $65,000 base salary she would have made with the Storm, agent Lindsay Kagawa Colas confirmed to the AP on Friday.

+Colas said that the deal was done Thursday in discussion with deputy NBA commissioner Mark Tatum, who has been serving as the interim WNBA President.
+This was after Seattle and Stewart mutually agreed on the suspension.
+Seattle offered to keep Stewart on the roster and pay her full salary, but the 24-year-old said she wanted to help the team be the best it could be by not taking up an active roster spot.

+“The Storm made the decision independently to suspend her because of the injury,” Tatum told the AP at the New York Liberty game Friday night.
+“After they made the decision, we at the league office said ‘What a great opportunity to have the reigning MVP promote the league’.
+I spoke with Lindsay and then got on the phone with the team after they made the decision.
+What Stewie wants to do is help us grow and promote the league.
+It’s a great thing for the WNBA.”

 “That’s definitely something that would help the league grow,” Los Angeles Sparks star Nneka Ogwumike, who is the president of the players’ union, said in 2017.
 “It’s all about resources and talking about the logistics of everything.
 Looking forward, we’d like to spark that type of change.”